EU launches €2.2 million initiative to propel Armenia’s visa liberalisation dialogue

 In a significant leap toward deepening EU-Armenia relations, the European Union officially launched a new two-year project on June 1 titled “Support to the visa liberalisation dialogue in Armenia in the fields of border management, document security, and law enforcement reforms”.

+The project will assist the Armenian government in advancing key reforms of the Action Plan on Visa Liberalisation (VLAP).
 Backed by a €2.2 million EU allocation, the project is being implemented by Lithuania’s Central Project Management Agency, leveraging the member state’s own successful European integration track record.

-The launch directly follows a milestone event: the delivery of the EU’s First Action Report on visa liberalisation to the Armenian government during the recent EU-Armenia Summit.
+The launch directly follows a milestone event: the delivery of the EU’s First Action Report on visa liberalisation (VLAP) to the Armenian government during the recent EU-Armenia Summit.
 This report serves as a rigorous European blueprint, outlining strategic recommendations across four fundamental pillars of governance:

 - Travel document security: Upgrading technologies to match strict international and EU safety standards.